jsaintrocc/myblvmgncube/manual/guide/18-heated-bed.md

     ![](img/18-ZipTieBottom.JPG)\
     *fig 18.30*

-4. Trim the zip tie, once your happy with it's movement, and tighten the m3 screws to clamp in place. *Mine was 520mm long when trimmed.*
+4. Trim the zip tie, once your happy with it's movement, and tighten the M3 screws to clamp it in place. *Mine was 520mm long when trimmed.*

     ![](img/18-TrimZipTie.JPG)\
     *fig 18.31*